Task-based adaptive multiresolution for time-space multi-scale reaction-diffusion systems on multi-core architectures: Task-based parallelism for MRA-splitting applications

-\item \emph{Collections of blocks:} We store the pointers to the \emph{blocks} ordered by the $s_{\rm{min}}$ values in vectors.
-Actually, we manage $2$ \emph{collections of blocks:} one for leaf nodes and one for non leaf nodes: test have shown that transfers between these $2$ structures is more efficient than using a unique collection. \end{enumerate} Abscissa are not necessary ordered in a \emph{block}, and the strategy for searching a given node is to find by a dichotomic search the \emph{block} where his abscissa is (possibly) stored, and then do a sequential search in the \emph{block}.
-This strategy has proven to be the most efficient, in particular compared to a fully ordered storage.
-A system of caches get track of the last \emph{blocks} accessed, allowing to decrease the number of dichotomic searches.
-Caches are local to \tbb~ tasks.
+Abscissas are not necessary ordered inside blocks, and binary search is used to locate the block where the abscissa of a given node is possibly stored, followed by a sequential search within that block.
+In our implementation the latter strategy has proven to be the most efficient, in particular compared with one based on a fully ordered storage.
+A system of caches keeps track of the last blocks accessed, effectively decreasing the number of binary searches.
+These caches are local to TBB tasks.

-Associated to this data-structure, we just need to implement few methods: \begin{enumerate} \item cut a \emph{block} in $2$ \emph{blocks} when the size of the \emph{block} exceeds some threshold, \item fusion of two neighbor \emph{blocks} when the sum of their size is less than some other threshold. \item enlarge the vector contained in \emph{blocks} (this is done by allocating a vector of double size, copying and deleting the old vector). \item decrease the size of the vector contained in \emph{blocks} when it contains too few data (here also by allocating, copying deleting). \item some garbage collecting operations (for example suppress nodes marked for deletion). \end{enumerate} With these methods, we maintain the size of individual \emph{blocks} between some fixed limits: thus the complexity of a search is $O(\log_2 N_b) +\text{Constant}$ where $N_b$ is the number of \emph{blocks} in the collection.
+Additionally, five auxiliary operations are implemented to properly handle this data structure.
+Two of them aim at maintaining the size of the blocks within a predefined range, by splitting into two a relatively large block or merging two neighboring blocks of relatively small size.
+The complexity of the search is hence of $O(\log_2 N_b)$, where $N_b$ is the number of blocks in the collection.
+The next two operations are used to enlarge or reduce the size of the vectors contained in the blocks.
+These are performed by allocating a new vector of suitable size, copying the content of the original vector, and finally, deleting the original vector.
+The fifth operation is implemented as a garbage collector, for instance, to effectively delete previously tagged nodes.
+Notice that all these five operations are such that can be performed in parallel, by using the \texttt{parallel\_for} structure of the TBB library while looping over blocks.

-New nodes, in a refinement process, are just added at the end of the vector of the \emph{block} which contains their abscissa.
-To delete nodes in the coarsening process, we use a \emph{lazy} strategy: first a digit is positioned in the free digits part of the $64$ digits word which represent the nodes we want to delete; in a second step, the garbage collector really suppresses marked nodes.
-Note that the $5$ operations described above can all be done in parallel, using the \texttt{parallel\_for} structure of the \tbb~ library, looping on \emph{blocks}.
+Finally, the refinement process entails adding the abscissas of the new nodes at the end of the vector of the block that contains the abscissa of the original node.
+On the contrary, the coarsening process is performed using a \emph{lazy} approach; that is, all nodes that need to be deleted are first tagged, using the free space in their $64$-bit representation, while in a second stage the garbage collector effectively remove them from their corresponding blocks.
+Further details are given in the following.